 The Post-Cropland State (5) occurs when cultivated cropland is abandoned and allowed to either re-vegetate naturally or is seeded back to perennial species for grazing or wildlife use.
-The Post-Cropland State (5) can transition back to the Cropland State (4) if the site is put back into cultivation.
+This state can transition back to the Cropland State (4) if the site is put back into cultivation.